simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

     ==11746== Mispredicts:        15,213  (    14,886 cond +        327 ind)
     ==11746== Mispred rate:          0.1% (       0.1%     +       14.8%   )

 So it seems like there are very few cache misses and branch mispredictions, that is already really good!
+However, the performance is also impacted by measuring it.
+Now we can start looking at how changes influence the performance.

 ## Initial ideas
 - Use a temporary value as we move each value around in the bitarray.
 - Remove complete revolutions by checking first: is `modulo(-bit_right_amount, bit_length) == 0`?
 - Inline some of the more simple functions, like `bitmask`, `bitarray_get_bit_sz` and `bitarray_get`.
+- Use `__restrict__` as a keyword for the global array.

+## Performance improvements
+### Inlining
+The functions `bitmask`, `bitarray_get_bit_sz` and `bitarray_get` were inlined but no performance increase was observed.